 If this little blonde angel’s “Ho, ho, ho” at the end of the ad doesn’t melt your heart nothing will.

 Similarly, although this ad is from the US, the sound of these bells on the TV means that the Christmas season has arrived.

-Here’s Meteor, another cell phone company’s ad, that gives a humorous slant on competing Christmas carolers on Grafton Street in Dublin.
+Here’s an ad from Meteor, a cell phone company, that gives a humorous slant on competing Christmas carolers on Grafton Street in Dublin.